-Marketers often rely on product sampling and demonstrations to get their products in front of potential customers.
+Field marketers often rely on product sampling and demonstrations to get their products in front of their target audience.
 The strategy is most effective when done inside stores where the product can be bought, as well as at fairs, trade shows, concerts.
 You want to think of any place with a lot of people who might be interested in what you are selling.

 Sampling should not just happen spontaneously.
-That’s why marketers must come prepared with plenty of samples.
+That’s why field marketers must come prepared with plenty of samples.